Sustainable Plan for Tourism & Conventions 2023-25

 UN Framework Convention on Climate Change - COP26

-The Scottish Event Campus hosted the UN Climate Change Conference from 31 October to 12 November 2021.
+The Scottish Event Campus hosted the UN Climate Change Conference in late 2021.
 This globally significant event brought the world together to address climate change.
 COP26 was be the biggest conference ever staged in Scotland, welcoming participants from all over the world.
 For more information visit the conference website.

 Supporting your business: